SvenBecker/blog/_posts/2018-10-19-package-managing.md

 ## Conda Environment

 But when doing data science it is most recommand to utilize [Anaconda](https://www.anaconda.com/).
-It is a very popular package managing tool which comes with all the most important data science tools like numpy, pandas, scipy, scikit-learn and matplotlib and solves all the dependency issues regarding those packages.
+It is a very popular package managing tool which comes with all the most important data science tools like *NumPy*, *Pandas*, *SciPy*, *Scikit-learn* and *Matplotlib* and solves all the dependency issues regarding those packages.
 Before we can start you have to download [Anaconda](https://www.anaconda.com/download/).
-Select your OS and your prefered python version (at this point I would recommand python 3.6) and click on `Download`.
+Select your operating system and your prefered Python version and click on `Download`.

 ### Create the virtual environment